Delivery framework

 • Test fixtures, validation rigs, and replacement assemblies

-• Backends, APIs, dashboards, internal tools, and operational apps
+• Backends, APIs, dashboards, internal tools, operational apps, and authenticated portals

-• Logging, reporting, and workflow systems tied to real field use
+• Logging, reporting, provisioning, and workflow systems tied to real field use

 • Open-source or openly maintainable software structure where fit, with documentation for future change